anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To be great is to be misunderstood.
+Quote: Memory is the mother of all wisdom.

-By: Ralph Waldo Emerson
+By: Samuel Johnson